ShakerLab/ShakerLab/index.md

 %}

 {% capture text %}

-We are establishing human esophageal myofibroblasts (HEMFs) from biopsies and full thickness specimens from normal and diseased human esophagus.
+We use established and cutting-edge techniques including high throughput sequencing and complementary organoid/organotypic models to identify the role of human esophageal myofibroblasts in benign and malignant esophageal disorders.

 {%
   include link.html